achalmahajan1/achalmahajan1.github.io/_pages/cv.md

 hanced segregation of silent/active genomic regions by combining modeling and Hi-C data.
   * Facilitated the research group in creating valuable tools to improve their computational and data workflow as the lab’s computational consultant.
 Maintained a 10k+ line simulation codebase capable of running in high performance computing environment.
-  * Performed analysis of multidimensional large content data sets using MATLAB and python; designed theoretical and computational models to capture experimental observations with Fortran and C system- atically scaled to run on a supercomputer by engaging with molecular biologists and mathematicians.
+  * Performed analysis of multidimensional large content data sets using MATLAB and python; designed theoretical and computational models to capture experimental observations with Fortran and C systematically scaled to run on a supercomputer by engaging with molecular biologists and mathematicians.

 * **2013-2016**: Graduate masters student (Advisor: Prof. Meheboob Alam)
  Thesis: Two problems on granular flows - Poiseuille and Taylor-Couette flows